 What to Expect, What to Do Next

-Steps you can take to make the most of resources available to you
+This page contains steps you can take to make the most of the resources available to you.

 Your supervisor and/or other department representative(s) will meet with you to inform you of the position elimination decision and explain why it was necessary.
 He or she will summarize assistance available to you in regard to your benefits and your job search (or retirement options).